DMCC: Medical Devices from Design to Market Launch

 o Marketing

-M1 + M2 open to apprenticeships, schedules adapted to optimize practical training
+Master’s programs (M1 + M2) open to apprenticeship; schedules tailored to optimize practical training

-Career opportunities for graduates of this program are mainly in the medical device sector (SMEs, microbusinesses, mid-sized companies, or large corporations) as project managers and in:
+Career opportunities for graduates of this program are primarily in the medical device sector (SMEs, micro-businesses, mid-sized companies, or large corporations) as a project manager and in:

 • R&D